GodwinOkronipa/projects/README.md

 **2. pythonDb.p**y – Simple database stuff in Python.
 Playing with data, storing, fetching, and keeping it all smooth.

 **3. simpleBlockchain.py** – this is funny because i actually want to create my own cryptocurrency and beccome a billionaire like satoshi, im not there yet but it works and that’s what matters.

+**4. basic smart contract** - code that does not execute until certain conditions are met. built on top of blockchains to make data non fungble, and unfukwitable